Mavis Moyo: Personal life

+Moyo lives in Harare and is the mother of seven children, six sons and a daughter.
+She is still involved in consultancy work and sits on several media boards.

 Vision and legacy

-Throughout the interview with radio continental drift, Moyo emphasises on the segregation of women out off a patriarchal society, their exclusion from any posts of influence, and from the Media in particular.

-As she talks, the response of her life's work seems to be the active call for women to unite: for the media women to unite across specialisation and professions; for the women of Zimbabwe to come together across urban and rural divides; for women across Southern Africa to unite across national differences and join hands and voices for media participation of women across their continent and societies.
+Throughout the 2012 interview with radio continental drift, Moyo emphasised the segregation of women coming out of a patriarchal society, their exclusion from any posts of influence, particularly from the media.
+In response, her life's work has been the active call for women to unite: for the media women to unite across specialisation and professions; for the women of Zimbabwe to come together across urban and rural divides; for women across Southern Africa to unite across national differences and join hands and voices for media participation of women across their continent and societies.

-In the transcript of an interview with Moyo about the history of FAMWZ, published by Kubatana Network in Harare, she concludes with the statement: "we want to see media women taking their rightful places as managers in the media and establishing their own newspapers, magazines and broadcasting stations and film industries.
+In the transcript of an interview with Moyo about the history of FAMWZ, published by Kubatana Network in Harare, she concludes with the statement: "We want to see media women taking their rightful places as managers in the media and establishing their own newspapers, magazines and broadcasting stations and film industries.
 They have the capacity to do this and also to run media training schools.
 There is a very strong movement of women who have a desire to tap on these fields."